-The former is used by the water level boundary in MIKE 11 coupling and the outlet coupling.
+The former is used by the water level boundary in the river network coupling and the outlet coupling.
 The mechanism is that one model delivers a water level and in return receives a discharge.

-The second type of coupling does not have feedback mechanism (weirs and pumps) so these simply act as source terms in MIKE 11.
+The second type of coupling does not have feedback mechanism (weirs and pumps) so these simply act as source terms in the river.